Kelmscott Primary SCHOOL BOARD

 - Performance manage the Principal or Staff.

-Currently the 2016 Board has taken an active approach to many of the new initiatives and committees being formed based upon feedback from the 2015 IPS review.
+Currently the 2018 Board has taken an active approach to many of the new initiatives and committees being formed based upon feedback from the 2015 IPS review.
+This year nominations will be sought and elections held for the parent vacancies below.
+The School Chair position will be decided by the Board itself during the first meeting.

 WHO ARE THE SCHOOL BOARD MEMBERS?